631 Procurement and Contract Standards

 g.
 Testing services supplies or tests

 h.
 Food purchases.
-For details regarding food purchases, see Policies 661 Meals and Refreshments for Both On and Off Campus and 662 Food Service Provided - Self-Catered or Off-Campus Vendor.
+For details regarding food purchases, see Policy 661 Food and Beverages.

 i.
 State surplus property